"The Incredible 'Super-Pro' Receivers" (1935 to 1948)

 The SP-400, SP-600 and Conclusion

 The Hammarlund Super-Pro of the thirties was just what Hammarlund had intended for it to be - a "standard" by which all other communications receivers would be measured.
 By the time WWII began, the Super-Pro had matured into a first-rate, ruggedly-built receiver that the military could use without reservation or modification.
 Immediately after the war, Hammarlund began to offer the new SP-400-X Super-Pro.
-The new receiver redesigned the wartime SP-200 by changing the frequency coverage to the more standard .54 to 30MC (or 1.2 to 40MC for the SX version) and changing the P-P audio tubes in the later versions to 6V6 types with audio output of 8 watts with dual audio output Z of 8 or 500 ohms (early versions used 6F6 AF output tubes and 600Z and 8000Z outputs - like the SP-200.)
-Also the IF frequency was changed from 465KC to the more standard 455KC.
+The new receiver slightly redesigned the wartime SP-200 by changing the frequency coverage to the more standard .54 to 30MC (or 1.2 to 40MC for the SX version) and changing the P-P audio tubes in the later versions to 6V6 types with audio output of 8 watts with dual audio output Z of 8 or 500 ohms (early versions used triode-connected 6F6 AF output tubes and 600Z and 8000Z outputs - like the SP-200.)
+Also the IF frequency was changed from 465KC to the more standard 455KC (very early receivers may still have the 465kc IF.)
+Under the chassis, the tub capacitors used in the military SP-200s were replaced with a return to discrete mounted paper-wax capacitors.
+Many of the values of the paper wax caps were changed so that only .05uf and .02uf values are used in the circuit.
 Other than those changes, the receiver was still very familiar to former SP-200 owners.
-The styling changes to the front panel using a very thin smooth finish paint and miniscule knobs (that are normally not found on surviving examples today) have resulted in very few SP-400 front panels remaining in good condition.
-Most are found with severe wear around the control nomenclature.
-However, some examples of the SP-400 will be found with original gray wrinkle finish panels and engraved nomenclature.
-These style panels are usually in much better condition because of the durable qualities of wrinkle finish.
-Unlike its immediate predecessors (that is, the WWII versions of the SP-200,) the SP-400 is usually found in the table top cabinet rather than in a rack mount configuration.
-The SP-400 was only around for a few years, 1946 to 1948.
-It wasn't built in large quantities and isn't seen too often.
-Hammarlund was biding their time and designing a totally new Super-Pro that would again set the "standard" for what a modern communications receiver would be - the famous SP-600 series.
-That the SP-600 owes a lot to its predecessors, especially in design approach, is obvious.
-The SP-600 is a well-known receiver with a plethora of information available on the web, including our own article "Rebuilding the Hammarlund SP-600" - link to that article is in the Navigation Index.

 Today, most hams would choose the SP-600 receiver for a vintage ham station since it is the most modern version available.
 Most collectors are interested in either the SP-10, SP-100 or SP-150 because of their rarity.
 But, those receivers in between - the SP-200s, both military and civilian, and the SP-400, are incredible performers and are now finally being recognized as such.
 A desire to build "the best" regardless of cost defines all of the Hammarlund Super-Pro receivers.
 They are examples of what one of the best manufacturers in the United States could build during a time when this country produced absolutely the finest radio equipment in the world.